 No More Pet Passports for British Pets

 With the UK’s Withdrawal Agreement with the EU now in effect, from 1 January, 2021, pet passports are no longer valid for dogs, cats, and other animals registered in Great Britain and Northern Ireland.
+This means that UK-issued pet passports are no longer valid for travel.

 There’s no need to panic about organizing a dog-sitter or having to leave your beloved furry friends behind, though.
 Pets will still be able to travel to France after Brexit, as well as to other countries in the European Union and Schengen Area, and they won’t be subject to lengthy quarantines and strict health regulations as they once did before.